 Blocking light, the perfectionist way

-I am a Virgo with a perfectionist streak, so in my quest for the perfect dark room I used a guest room as the test experimental area.
+I am a Virgo with a perfectionist streak, so in my quest for the perfect dark room to get a good night's sleep, I used a guest room as the test experimental area.

 This room has the least amount of window space out of all our bedrooms rooms.
 I have converted it into a near total black out.
 To achieve this, I switch off all electrical items or better remove them all - I have no electrical clocks, no light sources of any kind, on permanently.
 It is actually quite a challenge to achieve this, you need to get everything out of the room or purchase specialist equipment such as dark clocks.
 Door seals need to be added if light can enter from any part of the door with a seal of some type under the door.
 This particular room opens to a dark hallway so there is not much light entering.